 When editing a frequency table the source can be; from a file, from a receiver connected the PC, or a new frequency table can be created using ATSWinRec.
-A group of twelve tables can be entered for editing, or a single table can be entered for editing.
+A group of 12 tables can be entered for editing, or a single table can be entered for editing.

-The frequency files are saved as a group (12 tables) - FileName\grp.csv or as a single table - Filename\tbl.csv.
+The frequency files are saved as a group (12 tables).
+FileName\grp.xml or as a single table.
+Filename\tbl.xml.